Mega Millions Scams

 Mega Millions scams take various forms, but here are some key features to look out for:

 - Poor quality and incorrect grammar in a letter or email.
 The letter or email may be addressed to 'email holder' or 'winner' or 'reader', rather than using the victim's name.
+This is because the scams are sent to many people at once who they do not know, so cannot provide any specific details to the victim to identify them.

 - Some mail and email scams can look authentic, as scammers illegitimately use Mega Millions branding to persuade victims.
+Look closely at the quality of images used to see if they are the correct ones or a peixelated copy, especially if you have received a physical letter.

 - The victim may receive a fake check, which can be attached to an email or letter and the fraudster might claim that it is for 'government taxes' or 'expenses'.
+Do not open any attachment if you do not fully trust it.

 - The victim is asked to pay a 'processing fee' or 'tax' to be able to receive their winnings.
+You will never have to pay to get your winnings for a real lottery.

 Types of Mega Millions Scams